-Paper to be given at the Academy of Sciences, Yerevan, Republic of Armenia, 24-6 May 2014.
-Steve Farmer, Brain Research and Comparative Mythology: The Example of Hero, Dragon, and Monster Myths.
+Paper given at the National Academy of Sciences of the Republic of Armenia, Yerevan, Armenia, 25 May 2014.
+Steve Farmer, Brain Research and Global Mythologies: The Case of Hero, Dragon, and Monster Myths.
 (Click for Abstract.)

 Invited Lecture given at Columbia University, 25 September 2012.

 Steve Farmer, Neurobiology and Manuscript Cultures: The Evolution of Premodern Religious and Cosmological Systems